 Physical capital ($K_P$) represents traditional capital goods like machines, buildings, and equipment used in physical production.
 This is distinct from AI/intelligence capital.
-Higher $K_P$ means more physical infrastructure per worker - think factories with more machines, construction with better equipment, or restaurants with more kitchen tools. $K_P=1.5$ is calibrated to match the 2023 US economy's capital-to-labor ratio of about 5.8.
-Increasing $K_P$ helps maintain wages as workers shift to physical tasks during AI automation.
+Higher $K_P$ means more physical infrastructure per worker - think factories with more machines, construction with better equipment, or restaurants with more kitchen tools. $K_P=1.38$ is calibrated to match the 2023 US economy's capital-to-labor ratio of about 4.6.

 CES